South Anchorage High School

 South Anchorage High School is a public high school that serves grades 9-12 in Anchorage, Alaska, as well as students from neighboring Turnagain Arm communities of Girdwood and Indian.
 South Anchorage High School is part of the Anchorage School District, and opened in the fall of 2004.
 The official school colors of South are black and gold, and its mascot is the wolverine.
 As of November 25, 2016, the school had an enrollment of 1,459.

 General information

 The majority of students come from Goldenview Middle School and Mears Middle School.
-The schedule varies throughout the week.
-On Monday and Friday there are 6 classes, each divided into 50 minute periods.
-A blocking schedule is used on Tuesday, Wednesday, and Thursday, with each class lasting for 80 minutes.
+The schedule varies throughout the week, starting later on Monday, as well as block periods during the week.
+On Monday and Friday there are 6 classes, each divided into 43 minute periods on Monday and 52 minute periods on Friday.
+A blocking schedule is used on Tuesday, Wednesday, and Thursday, with each class lasting for 81 minutes.
 On Tuesday students attend periods 1, 2, 4, and 5; Wednesday students attend periods 2, 3, 5, and 6; Thursday, students attend periods 1, 3, 4, and 6.
-Lunch on Monday and Friday lasts for 45 minutes, and on Tuesday, Wednesday, and Thursday, lunch is 50 minutes long.
+Lunch on Monday is 41 minutes, and on Tuesday, Wednesday, Thursday, and Friday lunch is 46 minutes long.
 On assembly days, class periods are shortened to make time at the end of the day.